Is grain-free dog food good for your pupper?

 Q. Does Lyka provide enough carbohydrates for a dog’s nutritional needs?

-A. Lyka provides carbohydrates through our use of vegetables.
+A. Lyka provides carbohydrates through our use of vegetables and ancient grains.
 We are against adding higher glycaemic index carbohydrates like potatoes, rice and corn, which are linked to health issues such as bodily inflammation tied to chronic disease.
-Dogs don’t actually have a requirement for carbohydrates, however we use vegetables to provide dogs with the necessary micronutrients they require which cannot be found in meat.
+Dogs don’t actually have a requirement for carbohydrates, however we use vegetables, quinoa and barley to provide dogs with the necessary micronutrients they require which cannot be found in meat.

 Q. Do I need to completely avoid grain-free ingredients linked to DCM?